What to Do When You Inherit Money

 Inherited real estate

-- Hold and rent: rental income + depreciation + eventually sell at future step-up (for heirs).
+- Hold and rent: rental income + 27.5-year depreciation + eventually sell at future step-up (for heirs).
 Builds wealth but adds management overhead.

 Inherited brokerage accounts